 Minerals Local Plan for Gloucestershire

-A blueprint for future minerals development throughout the county over the coming years.
+A blueprint for minerals development throughout the county over the coming years.

-The purpose of the Minerals Local Plan for Gloucestershire is to provide a policy framework to guide decisions on planning applications for minerals developments.
-This may include the working of minerals from quarries or pits, or on-site processing plant and machinery necessary to turn raw materials into saleable products.
-Since 2003 an Adopted Minerals Local Plan has been in use, which still remains in force.
-However, this plan needs to be updated.
+The Minerals Local Plan for Gloucestershire will provide the local policy framework to guide decisions on planning applications for minerals development for at least the next 15 years.
+This includes the working of minerals from quarries or pits, or the use of on-site processing plant and machinery necessary to turn raw materials into saleable products.

-Current progress on the Minerals Local Plan for Gloucestershire can be found on the Emerging Minerals Local Plan.
+More details on progress with the Minerals Local Plan for Gloucestershire can be found on the Emerging Minerals Local Plan.

 Details of previous plan making stages can be found on the Evidence Base page.